HyunggyuJang/astar-dev-container/README.md

-# Swanky dev container
+# Astar WASM/EVM integrated dev container

 ## Intro

 Dev container is a Visual Studio Code extension that allows for sharing a full dev environment.

 This means you can develop your project inside a preconfigured container with all prerequisites met and correct dependencies installed.

+This includes WASM smart contract development tools:
+- Rust compiler
-This includes Rust compiler, `cargo contract` and `swanky-cli`.
+- `cargo contract`
+- `swanky-cli`
+along with EVM smart contract development tools:
+- Hardhat
+- Mocha test runner

 ## Prerequisites